magicasaservice/vue-equipment/packages/plugins/MagicAccordion/index.md

 ### MagicAccordionProvider

-The provider wraps the accordion and configures all child components according to the provided [options](#options).
+The MagicAccordionProvider wraps the accordion and configures all child components according to the provided [options](#options).

 #### Props